 What Is Two-Color Brioche?

-Two-color brioche is when you knit with two colors as opposed to one.
-It has a ribbed texture like regular brioche, but in different colors, with the knit ribs on each side in the two colors.
+Two-color brioche is knitting with two colors.
+It has a ribbed texture, but with the ribs in the two colors.

 How to Knit a Two-Color Brioche Knit Stitch

 When knitting with two colors in the brioche technique:

 - A pattern of two alternating rows

 - In the alternating rows, the brioche purl isn’t purled

 - For the knit stitches, knit the yo

 How To Cast Off In Two-Color Brioche Stitches

 - Knit one stitch in your foreground color as usual.

 - You’ll have two loops on your right needle with background stitches behind it.